-- Contractor shall enter client data into Avatar for services provided that includes: date of service, service type, service units and service duration. - Contractor shall maintain compliance with all documentation, reporting, billing and all other data requirements as required in the BHRS Documentation Manual, Title 22, DMC-ODS STCs, the DHCS AOD Program Certification Standards, CalOMS Tx Data Collection Guide, DMC Billing Manual, and the AOD Policy and Procedure Manual, including additions and revisions. - Contractor shall submit electronically treatment capacity and waitlist data to DHCS via DATAR.
-Contractor shall comply with all BHRS tracking methods for client waitlist times and capacity.
-This information shall be used to determine unmet treatment needs and wait times to enter treatment. - 4.
-Contractor shall participate in Avatar trainings and monthly Avatar User Group (AUG) meetings to ensure data quality and integrity, and provide input into system improvements to enhance the system. - F. Quality Management and Compliance - 1.
+- 1. Contractor shall enter referral data into Avatar for calls inquiring about services that includes but is not limited to: date and time of call, caller/referral data, service type inquiry, screening data and referrals made. - 2.
+Contractor shall enter client data into Avatar for services provided that includes but is not limited to: date of service, service type, service units, service duration, screening and assessment data, diagnosis, treatment plans, progress notes, discharge plan and discharge summary. - Contractor shall maintain compliance with all documentation, reporting, billing and all other data requirements as required in the BHRS Documentation Manual, San Mateo County Intergovernmental Agreement, Title 22, DMC-ODS STCs, the DHCS AOD Program Certification Standards, CalOMS Tx Data Collection Guide, DMC Billing Manual, Youth Treatment Guidelines, Perinatal

+Practice Guidelines and the AOD Policy and Procedure Manual, including additions and revisions.

+- 4. Contractor shall submit electronically treatment capacity and waiting list data to DHCS via DATAR no later than the 10th of the month following the report activity.
+Contractor shall also comply with all BHRS tracking methods for client waitlist times and capacity.
+This information shall be used to determine unmet treatment needs and wait times to enter treatment. - 5.
+Contractor shall participate in Avatar trainings and in monthly Avatar User Group (AUG) meetings to ensure data quality and integrity and provide input into system improvements to enhance the system. - H. Quality Management and Compliance - 1.
 Clinical Standards of Care and Evidenced-Based Practices